 - ETFs (Exchange-traded funds)

 - Hedge funds

 Every investment type comes with its own unique risk.
 Before you jump into investing in any or all of the above, it’s important to take a step back and evaluate your long-term goals.
 Knowing the “why” behind a given investment can help you to decide whether a particular investment will work well in your overall portfolio.

 Why Both Are Important

-Saving and investing both have a spot in your financial plan.
+While understanding the difference between saving and investing is important, it’s even more vital to know that both have a spot in your financial plan.
 If you’re just getting started with your financial planning journey, it’s easy to fall into the trap of thinking that cash savings should be your primary (and only) priority, but that couldn’t be further from the truth.
 It’s important to build your cash savings, and continue to put money toward short-term savings goals to keep you out of debt while still checking some big lifestyle to-dos off your bucket list.
 However, it’s also important to get started investing early.
 Even a small amount of money in a retirement account can earn you notable compound interest over time.

 When you look at how saving and investing play a role in your financial plan, it can be helpful to remember that growing your wealth is all about balance.
 You want to be able to reach short-term goals, like taking that family beach vacation next summer, because they make life worth living.
 You also want to be able to prepare for a successful financial future through retirement and beyond.
 Finding a way to balance both cash savings and a well-diversified investing strategy can help you further down the path toward your goals.

 Have questions about finding a balance between saving and investing?
 Not sure where or how to get started with your wealth-building strategy?
 Let’s chat!
 Our team would love to talk to you about your goals, and how you can combine saving and investing to reach them.